Crossover661/suncompass/server/src/README.md

 To create charts for the north pole or south pole, set the coordinates to `89.9999 0` or `-89.9999 0`.
 Do not set the latitude to 90 or -90.

-## test.js

-Used as a "sandbox" by the developer to test functions defined in the TypeScript files.